chryss/dyndowntools/README.md

  - `config/`: files relating to the domain configuration as well as miscellaneous configuration files
  - `dsworkflow/`: the code that orchestrates all aspects of the downscaling process (see below for details)
- - `dsworkflow_legacy\`: previous iterations of workflow code, some inherited from others
+ - `dsworkflow_legacy/`: previous iterations of workflow code, some inherited from others
  - `dyndowntools/`: placeholder for importable package
  - `Jupyter_Notebooks/`: exploratory or analysis code, as well as visualizations, to be run interactively
  - `scripts/`: stand-alone scripts